LouisThong15/Data-Analysis-Projects/Injury Prevention Analysis/README.md

 # Visualizing Anime
-This project is to gain an insight into the anime industry and discover different varieties of anime.
+This project is an analysis on a player injury dataset to determine any trends to prevent further injuries.

 ## Demo